Skip Navigation Bar

 Because the National Library of Medicine's information resources are useful, globally relevant, and freely accessible through the Internet, the African alumni associates integrate these resources into their work with ease.
 This information is then spread through interactions (workshops, training, and tutorials) with others, such as health professionals, other librarians, and health policy developers, making it easier to distribute the information to those that really need it.

 One of the organizations that the African alumni associates have been most connected with is the Association for Health Information and Libraries in Africa (AHILA).
 At the October 2008 AHILA Conference in Mozambique, they organized and hosted a workshop called "Biomedical Information Retrieval: With Examples from the U.S. National Library of Medicine (NLM) Products/Information Resources."
-The group is currently authoring a paper on their experiences with the workshop.
+The group authored a paper on their experiences with the workshop.